omriharel/deej/pkg/deej/scripts/README.md

 This document lists the various scripts in the project and their purposes.

-> Note: All scripts are meant to be run from the root of the repository, i.e. from the `deej` directory: `scripts\...\whatever.bat`.
+> Note: All scripts are meant to be run from the root of the repository, i.e. from the _root_ `deej` directory: `.\pkg\deej\scripts\...\whatever.bat`.
 They're not guaranteed to work correctly if run from another directory.

 ### Windows